 The positions of the Chairman of the Board and the CEO are held by two separate persons for accountability and effective segregation of duties.
 The Board of RHT TM is led by our Executive Chairman, Mr Ravi Mehrotra while Mr Gurpreet Singh Dhillon is our CEO.
 Mr Vivek Mehra and Mr Gurpreet Singh Dhillon are not immediate family members.
 The division of responsibilities between the Chairman and CEO are clearly established, set out in writing and approved by the Board.

 As Executive Chairman of the Board, Mr Mehrotra plays a key role in guiding the strategy of RHT and monitoring the performance of the management.
 The CEO is responsible for managing the daily operations of the Trust and the Trustee-Manager in accordance with the business plans and strategies which have been set out by the Board.

 There is clear segregation of roles within the Board, and the ARMC, NC and RC each have their own terms of reference and responsibilities.
-The three Committees are each headed by a different independent Director, and there is no individual Director on the Board who has a considerable concentration of power.
+Each of the three Committees are headed by a different Independent Director, and there is no individual Director on the Board who has a considerable concentration of power.
 The NC has also obtained approval from the Board to have the Chairman of each committee reviewed once every three years.
 This is also recommended under Clause 1.10 of the Board Risk Committee Guide (“BRCG”) issued on 31 March 2016.
 Clause 1.10 recommends reviewing the tenure and renewal of Board Committee members so as to introduce new perspectives and allow for transfer of accumulated knowledge.

 Dr Yogendra Nath Mathur is our lead Independent Director, who serves as a conduit between Unitholders and the Board, or between the Independent Directors and the Board, wherever there are concerns from either party.